kvassAI/slate/source/includes/_coupons.md

 # Coupons

-Coupon is usable to offer a discount to your customer on different type of bill: Order, Invoice, Subscription.
+Coupons are a great way to offer discounts or vouchers to your Customers.
+They can be used together with multiple business models: Orders, Invoices and Subscriptions.

 ## Coupon Object